Suspected Texas gunman beaten to death with brick after opening fire at party, police say

 At some point during the foot chase, the shooter either fell or was taken down to the ground and wounded two more victims, police said.

 One was pronounced dead.
-The other two shooting victims sustained non-life-threatening injuries.
+The other two shooting victims sustained non-life threatening injuries.
 Authorities said a third person was injured but did not provide information on the victim.

-Fox News has reached out to the police department
+Fox News has reached out to the police department.

 CLICK HERE TO GET THE FOX NEWS APP

-During the altercation, the shooter was hit multiple times with at least one brick and died at the scene, police said.
+The shooter was hit multiple times with at least one brick and died at the scene, police said.
 Police recovered a handgun believed to be the one used in the shooting.

 Authorities have not released the names of anyone involved and did not say if criminal charges will be filed.